 Start now.
-Read every single day, and not just what you find on social media.
-Read a good quality newspaper and non-fiction texts that you come into contact with.
-Have a good book on the go and use DEAR time to read it.
-Talk about it with others or with your teacher.
+Read good-quality books, magazines, newspapers every day.
+Read poetry, read plays, read (and listen to) speeches.
+Have a book with you at all times and make use of opportunities in school to enjoy it.
+Talk about it with others and with your teacher.
 Practise reading skills-analyse, compare and evaluate.
 Practise writing for an audience.